-Financial expert Kalu Aja, also noted yesterday that people around the world have developed a very strong confidence in the United States Government and its ability to repay debts as and when due.
-Many thanks to the country’s strong economy, it is assumed that the US dollar will always be strong and valuable.
+Financial expert Kalu Aja, explained yesterday that people around the world have developed a very strong confidence in the United States Government and its ability to repay debts as and when due.
+Thanks to the country’s strong economy, it is assumed that the US dollar will always be strong and valuable.
 And it has, indeed, been valuable for long and will probably continue to be for years to come.

 The almighty US Dollar…